 But before we begin, let me just say this: (and I’m speaking for you here ladies, so please chime in if I got it wrong) while our attitudes towards our dating lives might not be optimistic all of the time time, we’re still out there.
 Dating takes work and time and money and creativity and humility and honesty, and here we all are, soldiering on.
 We’ve seen our friends get married and we’ve heard the online dating success stories, so we keep going.
 All with the hopes that one day, we’ll find a guy who will laugh at the same TV shows as us, know exactly how we take our cocktails and our coffee, and surprise us with flowers, just because.

 What a time, ladies, what a time.
 Being single again has brought some laughs, some screams, and some texts to my girlfriends with “why. me.” written 10x.
-I’ve also started listening to podcasts for the first time in my life (newsflash: I obviously love them), and the dating ones are the absolute best (but really, please send me all your podcast recommendations, dating or not).
+I’ve also started listening to podcasts for the first time in my life.
+Yes, I know.
+The process of me going online, looking for, and listening to podcasts has been long overdue.
+According to my friends, I’m way behind on the times.

 I’ve gone on a few dates with a “guy” (you’ll see why this is my naming convention of choice as we get to the m-e-a-t of the post): dinner, beer garden, and Terror Behind the Walls (the terror was true and real), and for tonight’s date, it was my turn to suggest.
 And suggest I did: